syncfusion-content/wpf-docs/wpf/SfDataGrid/Columns.md

 You can use this event where you want to manipulate columns (apply filtering, sorting, grouping, editing, header text) when AutoGenerateColumns is set to ‘true’.

-### DataAnnotation with AutoGenerateColumns
+## DataAnnotation with AutoGenerateColumns

 SfDataGrid supports DataAnnotations for customizing columns, when AutoGenerateColumns set to ‘true’.
 When [DisplayAttribute](http://msdn.microsoft.com/en-us/library/system.componentmodel.dataannotations.displayattribute(v=vs.110).aspx), [DataTypeAttribute](http://msdn.microsoft.com/en-us/library/system.componentmodel.dataannotations.datatypeattribute(v=vs.110).aspx), [EditableAttribute](http://msdn.microsoft.com/en-us/library/system.componentmodel.dataannotations.editableattribute.aspx) and [BindableAttribute](http://msdn.microsoft.com/en-us/library/system.componentmodel.bindableattribute.aspx) are specified in model class, columns are generated based on the mentioned attributes that supports DataAnnotation of SfDataGrid.

-> _Note: When AutoGenerateColumns property value is set to ‘false’, you can ignore mentioned DataAnnotaions attributes._
+> Note: When AutoGenerateColumns property value is set to ‘false’, you can ignore mentioned DataAnnotaions attributes.

 The following example illustrates this scenario.
 For data collection use OrderInfoRepositiory.cs, file.

 {% highlight xml %}

-[XAML]

 <syncfusion:SfDataGrid x:Name="sfdatagrid"